-Yaki Udon is an easy & delicious one-pan meal loaded with vegetables, mushrooms, and your choice of protein, all coated in an incredibly flavorful sauce that will have you craving for more.
-This recipe calls for a handful of ingredients to make the best stir-fried udon noodles in just 15 minutes!
+Yaki Udon is a simple one-pan meal loaded with vegetables, mushrooms, and your choice of protein coated in an incredibly flavorful sauce that will have you craving for more.
+This recipe calls for simple ingredients to make the best stir fried udon noodles in just 15 minutes!

-Stir-fried udon noodles are, without a doubt, one of my favorite meals to make during the week due to their ease of preparation and scrumptious taste.
+Stir fried udon is, without a doubt, one of my favorite meals to make during the week due to its ease of preparation and scrumptious taste.

-The thick, chewy texture of Japanese udon noodles often makes them my go-to choice for a quick stir-fry, as they are truly the best at soaking up all the flavors of the sauce, and I always have packs of udon noodles ready to go in my freezer.
+The thick, chewy texture of Japanese udon noodles makes them my top choice to use in a quick stir fry, as they are truly the best at soaking up all the flavors of the sauce.

 What is Yaki Udon?

-Yaki Udon (焼きうどん) is a Japanese stir-fried udon noodle dish, traditionally made with an assortment of vegetables and meat coated in a slightly sweet and incredibly savory soy and mirin based sauce.
+Yaki Udon (焼きうどん) is a stir-fried udon noodle dish from Japan that’s made with an assortment of vegetables and meat coated in a delicious sweet and savory sauce.

 What do I need to make Yaki Udon?